-Available CDC data states that around 50% of all TBI-related injuries involve falls – with children and older adults disproportionately represented.
-Auto accidents account for around 20% of TBI-related injuries.
-In Florida alone, over 210,000 people live with disabilities related to brain injuries.
+Available CDC data states that more than 60,000 people die from TBIs each year, and that around 50% of all TBI-related injuries involve falls – with children and older adults disproportionately represented.
+Car accidents account for around 20% of TBI-related injuries.
+In Florida alone, over 210,000 people live with lifelong disabilities related to brain injuries.

 A head injury can have physical, emotional and cognitive effects depending on the affected brain area.
 A brain injury can range from mild to severe.
 Symptoms of a traumatic brain injury may be subtle and might appear days after the injury.
 Some common symptoms of mild TBI include: